-(1) Represents time-based restricted stock units granted to each Named Executive on October 4, 2019, August 3, 2020, and August 4, 2021, granted to Mr. Adelson and Mr. Bilke on November 15, 2019, granted to Mr. Foss on January 1, 2020, and granted to Mr. Morgan on February 17, 2020.
+- (1) Represents time-based restricted stock units granted to each Named Executive except Ms. Carsley on August 3, 2020 and August 4, 2021, granted to each Named Executive except Mr. Williams on August 4, 2022, granted to Mr. Foss on January 1, 2020, and granted to Ms. Carsley on July 17, 2022.
 Restricted stock units typically vest in three equal annual installments, beginning on the first anniversary of the respective grant date based on continued service with the Company.
-The restricted stock units granted to Mr. Foss on January 1, 2020 vest as follows: 10% on the first anniversary of the grant date, 20% on each of the second and third anniversaries of the grant date, and 50% on the fourth anniversary of the grant date, each based on continued service with the Company.

-- (2) Amounts calculated by multiplying the closing market price of our common stock on June 30, 2022 (\$180.02 per share) by the number of shares issuable under the restricted stock unit and performance share agreements. - (3) Represents performance shares.
-For awards made in calendar year 2020 and 2019, performance shares vest based on achievement of TSR in comparison with other members of the Compensation Peer Group or S&P 1500 IT Index, as applicable, following a three-year performance period.
+The restricted stock units granted to Mr. Foss on January 1, 2020 vest as follows: 10% on the first anniversary of the grant date, 20% on each of the second and third anniversaries of the grant date, and 50% on the fourth anniversary of the grant date, each based on continued service with the Company. - (2) Amounts calculated by multiplying the closing market price of our common stock on June 30, 2023 (\$167.33 per share) by the number of shares issuable under the restricted stock unit and performance share agreements. - (3) Represents performance shares.
+For awards made in calendar year 2020, performance shares vest based on achievement of TSR in comparison with other members of the Compensation Peer Group or S&P 1500 IT Index, as applicable, following a three-year performance period.
 For each comparison group, no performance shares vest if TSR over the three-year period is below the 25th percentile and 175% vests with performance at or above the 75th percentile.
-For awards made in calendar year 2021, performance shares vest based on (1) TSR against the TSR Peer Group over a three-year period (where no performance shares vest if TSR over the three-year period is below the 25th percentile and 200% vest with performance at or above the 80th percentile), (2) the Company's organic revenue CAGR over the three-year period.

-period against a target organic revenue CAGR (where no performance shares vest if three-year CAGR revenue is below 6.5% and 200% vest with performance at or above 9.0%), and (3) the expansion of the Company's non-GAAP operating margin over the three-year period against a target non-GAAP operating margin (where no performance shares vest if three-year non-GAAP operating margin is below 1.0% and 200% vests with performance at or above 2.1%).
+For awards made in calendar years 2021 and 2022, performance shares vest based on (1) TSR against the TSR Peer Group over a three-year performance period (where no performance shares vest if TSR over the three-year period is below the 25th percentile and 200% vest with performance at or above the 80th percentile), (2) the Company's organic revenue CAGR over the three-year period against a target organic revenue CAGR (where no performance shares vest if three-year CAGR revenue is below 6.5% for fiscal 2022 awards and 7% for fiscal 2023 awards and 200% vest with performance at or above 9.0% for fiscal 2022 awards and 9.5% for fiscal 2023 awards), and (3) the expansion of the Company's non-GAAP operating margin over the three-year period against a target non-GAAP operating margin (where no performance shares vest if three-year non-GAAP operating margin is below 1.0% for fiscal 2022 awards and 0.1% for fiscal 2023 awards and 200% vest with performance at or above 2.1% for fiscal 2022 awards and 1.0% for fiscal 2023 awards).
 Share amounts disclosed reflect the target number of shares that could vest upon performance at target.